meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### Base model

 The equilibrium binding of TNP-BSA to FcγRs was modeled using a two-parameter equilibrium model of multivalent ligand binding to monovalent receptors expressed uniformly on a cell surface [@Stone:2001fm; @Perelson:1980fs].
+This model assumes an excess of ligand.
 Within the model, binding is assumed to occur first according to a monovalent binding interaction governed by the individual binding site affinity $K_a$, and then through subsequent cross-linking events with equilibrium partitioning $K_x$.
 Therefore, according to the model, the number of ligand bound $i$-valently to the cell at equilibrium, $v_{i,eq}$, can be found using the relation

 $$ v_{i,eq} = {f\choose i} (K_x)^{i-1} {L_0}{K_a} \left(R_{eq}\right)^i. $$ {#eq:vieq}

-Here, $f$ is the effective avidity of the ligand, $K_x$ is a cross-linking parameter with units of # per cell, $L_0$ is the concentration of ligand (assumed to be saturating), and $R_{eq}$ is the number of unbound receptors at equilibrium.
+Here, $f$ is the effective avidity of the ligand, $K_x$ is a cross-linking parameter with units of # per cell, $L_0$ is the concentration of ligand, and $R_{eq}$ is the number of unbound receptors at equilibrium.
 Consequently, the total number of ligand complexes bound at equilibrium is

 $$ L_{bound} = \sum_{i=1}^{f} v_{i,eq} = \sum_{i=1}^{f} { f\choose i } (K_x)^{i-1} {L_0}{K_a} (R_{eq})^i. $$ {#eq:lbound}